Bradenton Offshore Fishing Charter

 Captain Keith is a U.S. Coast Guard-licensed mariner, and a commercial fisherman of stone crab and mullet during season.
 He also enjoys SCUBA and free diving.
 Captain Keith is down-to-earth, loves his work, and loves to share it with others.
 A family man, Captain Keith especially enjoys taking out families with children.

 Does the thought of stone crab stir your appetite?
 From October to May, Captain Keith places hundreds of stone crab traps out in the gulf.
 When harvesting crab, he uses an electric puller to reel in the traps.
 While he likely will not have the puller on your fishing charter, Captain Keith is willing to ‘horse in’ a few traps by hand upon request during your voyage.
+Follow Captain Keith on Facebook for real time updates and new trip pictures!

 What to Expect on Our Fishing Charter